pytorch/glow/docs/AOT.md

 * `download_weights`: it downloads the Resnet50 network model in the Caffe2 format.
 * `build/resnet50.o`: it generates the bundle files using the Glow loader as described above.
   The concrete command line looks like this:
-  `loader tests/images/imagenet/cat_285.png -image_mode=0to1 -d resnet50 -cpu -emit-bundle build`
+  `loader tests/images/imagenet/cat_285.png -image_mode=0to1 -m resnet50 -cpu -emit-bundle build`
   It reads the network model from `resnet50` and generates the `resnet50.o` and `resnet50.weights` files into the `build` directory.
 * `build/main.o`:  it compiles the `resnet50_standalone.cpp` file, which is the main file of the project.